Discombobulated in the City.

 But as I lived longer in these places I noticed something pernicious creeping in too, everywhere I looked people were glued to their phones increasingly, more so than in other places I traveled to.
 People barely seemed to look each other in the eye or even greet each other anymore.
 And whilst these lands are places where many exchanges are fast and transactional, there was an imperceptible shift, I saw less people smiling or laughing, everything was done online, fast efficient with little human contact.
 After covid more businesses closed and the energy felt a beat off, a slow sense of dehumanization.
 But the lure of organization and comfort is seductive, it offers you a type of freedom.
 In structure we find freedom always.

-I find myself continuously asked, ‘why did you move here?’
+Every time you move countries you get asked, ‘why did you move here?’
 A perfectly acceptable question, but one which I really have no clear answer.
 There was no single reason, we didn’t have to move, which makes the move all the harder.
 I consented to leave a life I loved.
 I stop trying to explain.
 I see people’s attention drift off when I cannot supply them with an easy palatable explanation.
-I choose to walk away from a community, a part of the world I have a deep energetic connection to, to build something different, something not yet in existence,, something I am not even sure of.
+I choose to walk away from a community, a part of the world I have a deep connection to, to leave a place I loved deeply, to build something different, something not yet in existence, something I am not even sure of.

 Julian Hoffman, Lifelines - Searching for home in the mountains of Greece.(pg 8)

-Finally, much later than I expect we reach spring.
+Much later than I expect we reach spring.
 It is not a foregone conclusion though.
 It drifts in and out tantalizing me with its softer air and brighter mornings and then it turns cold, windy and wet in a moment again.
 Around orthodox easter the days finally lengthen from morning until evening.
 The birds in a constant playful chatter, fluttering and swooping like children playing.
 As we drive down to the southern tip of the mainland the vegetation is so much lusher than I have ever seen, a mix of olive groves, pine trees, and conifers.
 The grass is long and deep it reminds me of soft abundant English grass.
-The flowers are like an explosion in my heart, overgrown grass verges spilling over with wildflowers, yellows, pinks, purples, fiery red of poppies and the strong smells of herbs and oranges.
+The flowers are like an explosion in my heart, overgrown grass spilling with wildflowers, yellows, pinks, purples, fiery red of poppies and the strong smells of orange blossom, pine and oregano.
 Some of the fields almost look like meadows you might find in alpine landscapes, especially with the steep jagged peaks rising sharply behind, with snow-capped tips, it’s intoxicating.
 We walk around ruined castles on the sea, and climb through steep stone villages, the air still sharp, the sun coming in and out.
-The land that pushes me to my edge and then rewards me constantly with such rich and pure beauty.
-With its harsh sharp edges and deep warmth and love.
+The land that pushes me to my edge and then rewards me constantly with such rich and pure beauty, with its harsh edges and deep warmth and love.

 Photo taken by me.
 Peloponnese, Monemvasia.